HERA-Team/hera_opm/README.md

 ```
 pytest
 ```
 from the root repo directory.
-This requires `pytest` and `pytest-runner` to be installed, along with the other package dependencies.
+This may require running `pip install .[test]` to install testing dependencies.